DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

   tool deplyoment.
 * As a **learner** I want to have a visual indication of the tool provider and the mode of presentation for a certain LTI tool repository object.
+* As a **learner** I want to be able to view my latest score for a certain tool, including the latest comment that was given.

 ### Usage

 ### Include Tools in the content.

+### Evaluation

+* As a **content creator** I want to make the ILIAS learning progress depend on the score for a single line item.
+* As a **content creator** I want the object to automatically determine the learning progress based on a threshold for score that I have set.
+* As an **administrator** I want to know if a tool has not posted a score so far, because this might indicate that a tool does not use the AGS in general which might lead to unexpected behaviour.

 ### Monitoring